Deepthi-0602/Information-Security-Audit-and-Risk-Management-for-Online-Retailer-ChicThreads/README.md

 ## 🏆 Outcome

+The Information Security Audit successfully identified several critical cybersecurity vulnerabilities within ChicThreads’ online retail operations, including weak password policies, lack of multi-factor authentication (MFA), insecure use of public Wi-Fi, outdated antivirus software, and missing incident response plans.

+Based on the findings, a comprehensive risk register and actionable recommendations were developed to improve the organization’s security posture.
+These improvements aim to protect sensitive customer data, secure online transactions, enhance employee security practices, and establish formal incident response and backup procedures.

-The audit highlighted critical risks and provided a detailed roadmap for improving the organization's cybersecurity posture.
+The project provides a detailed roadmap for ChicThreads to achieve better cybersecurity resilience following ISO 27001 standards.

 ---

-*Prepared by: Deepthi M.*
+*Prepared by: Deepthi M..*